 We are a tribe of problem-solvers.
 We make with a purpose while building skills for our future careers.

-The IDEA Lab at RRCC provides opportunities, tools and mentoring for community college students to design, create and innovate.
+Part of the IDEA Institute, the IDEA Lab integrates design-thinking, building skills and mentoring for community college students to design, create and innovate.
 Partnerships with business and community organizations provide students with real world projects and creative problem-solving.
 The IDEA Lab supports students who want to work on team-based projects, or projects as part of a course, and anyone else who wants to gain new hands-on skills.
 Follow the IDEA Lab on Facebook

 Become a member of the IDEA Lab today.
 Benefits of membership include access to equipment (3D printers, soldering, tools, electronics, etc.), internships, networking and more!
 Join our tribe today!

 We moved!
 Come visit the IDEA Lab in Room 1529, just across from the student life desk.
 More space, more light and more ideas!

 - Real world projects in partnership with business, industry and community organizations

 Is your school or group interested in touring the IDEA Lab?
 The IDEA Lab tries to accommodate as many tour requests as possible.
 Please complete the request form here.